Suhail Basalama

 Interests

-• Algorithm/hardware co-design
+• ML/AI software-hardware co-design

 • Hardware compilation and synthesis

-• Reconfigurable computing
+• Domain-specific and customized computing

 Education